Awen23/ArachnidRobots/README.md

 buildingSizeX: length of glass (inclusive; the bot can safely go to (buildingSizeX, buildingSizeY))
 buildingSizeY: height of glass
 commands: string of characters F, L & R denoting the instructions to the bot

+Possible returns:
+[x,y]: final location
+'Invalid input for initial location!': initX,initY weren't numbers and hence are invalid as an initial location 'Invalid initial direction facing!': initFacing wasn't N, E, S or W 'Invalid input for building size!': buildingSizeX,buildingSizeY weren't numbers 'Invalid Movement Command!': movement command which wasn't F, B, L or R were entered in the control sequence

+# MK3

+Assumptions:
+If a propel of more than 5 is given, the bot will split it past the 5 to avoid overheating and gives a warning Bot always starts facing North
+If a command of more fuel is given, it will use remaining fuel only

+Command structure: initX,initY,commands

+Possible returns:
+[x,y]: final location
+'Invalid input for initial location!': initX,initY weren't numbers and hence are invalid as an initial location 'Invalid Movement Command!': movement command which wasn't F, B, L or R were entered in the control sequence